rafamrslima/100days-codeup/log.md

 Rust studies - Today I learned the difference between String and &str and when to use each of them, I also took a look at the setup requirements to start developing for Solana.

 ### Day 48/100
-Rust studies - Today I took some time to understand the build process in Rust, how to build for different environments and how to unit test my application using the builtin resources.
+Rust studies - Today I took some time to understand the build process in Rust and how to build for different environments, I also learned how to unit test my applications using the native rust toolchain.